-In keeping with the mission of the university to prepare future leaders and promote global citizenship, communication is highly valued at SUA.
-Facility with language and critical inquiry are fundamental to leadership and effecting change in the world.
-The goals of the University Writing Program engage the university's mission.
-The program strives to give students an understanding of the principles of effective written and oral communication that will allow them to excel as writers, readers, listeners, and speakers; challenges students to understand the complex rhetorical relationships among audience, purpose, and text, and among language, knowledge and power; and introduces students to the collaborative and social aspects of the writing process.
-The program aims to cultivate lifelong learning in written and oral communication by encouraging students to develop their capacity to reflect on events and information; to reason critically and thoughtfully; and to develop a commitment to the ethical uses of language under all circumstances.
+In keeping with the mission of the university, communication is highly valued at SUA.
+The University Writing Program introduces students to the principles of effective written and oral communication that will allow them to excel as writers, readers, listeners, and speakers.
+The courses challenges students to understand the complex rhetorical relationships among audience, purpose, and text.
+The courses also introduces students to the collaborative and social aspects of the writing process.
+The program aims to cultivate lifelong learning in written and oral communication by encouraging students to develop their capacity to reflect on events and information, to reason critically and thoughtfully, and to develop a commitment to the ethical uses of language.